 Shake someone’s hand when you meet them – you don’t need to wait for them to reach out.
 Reach out to them instead.
 Look them in the eye, too.
-Say “Please,” “Thank You” and “Ma’am.”
-(We live in the south- it’s a respect thing here.).
+Say “Please,” “Thank You,” and have good manners without being prompted.

 Write a thank you note (Jackie Kennedy’s rule was always to have thank-you notes written within 24 hours.
 I have tried to follow that rule, as well, and I am now trying to teach my kids.)